Skip to main content

 States that are S-Corp friendly: Florida, Wyoming, Nevada, South Dakota, and Washington have no personal income tax and minimal entity-level taxes, making the S-Corp savings nearly pure.

-Bottom line: Run the state numbers before you file Form 2553.
+Bottom line: It's important to run the state numbers before filing Form 2553.
 What saves you $5,000 in federal taxes might only save you $2,000 after state costs.

 How to Make the Switch